1. Introduction to the BC PharmaCare Program

 Health Insurance BC (HIBC) administers the PharmaCare program on behalf of the Ministry and PLBSD.
 HIBC can answer questions about both the Medical Services Plan and PharmaCare.

-How does PharmaCare work?
+How PharmaCare works

 PharmaCare offers coverage through 12 plans:

+B.C. residents can be covered under more than one PharmaCare plan.
 For instance, a B.C. resident with cystic fibrosis may be covered under Fair PharmaCare for most of their eligible prescription and medical supply costs while they also receive coverage under Plan D for digestive enzymes and nutritional supplements.

-What drugs and medical supplies does PharmaCare cover?
+Drugs and medical supplies does PharmaCare covers

 PharmaCare covers a broad range of prescription drugs.
 For eligible patients, it also covers certain medical devices and supplies, prosthetics, orthotics, and non-prescription medications.

-- The drugs PharmaCare covers include eligible medications (as determined by PharmaCare) prescribed by a physician, dentist, midwife, nurse practitioner, naturopath, podiatrist, or optometrist licensed and practicing in B.C.
+The drugs PharmaCare covers include eligible medications (as determined by PharmaCare) prescribed by a physician, dentist, midwife, nurse practitioner, naturopath, podiatrist, or optometrist licensed and practicing in B.C.

 >> Check the PharmaCare Formulary Search for information on the medications that PharmaCare covers.